mk-fg/acme-cert-tool/README.rst

   % chmod +x acme-cert-tool.py
   % ./acme-cert-tool.py --help

-Unless some errors pop-up immediately, everything is installed and ready to use.
+Unless some errors pop-up immediately, everything is installed correctly and ready to use.

 There is no need to run this script as root, use -m/--mode, --challenge-file-mode options and ACLs (``setfacl -m d:...``) to share files between different uids/gids.